 Canada's modern, efficient, environmentally sustainable lumber companies have the potential to serve markets at home and around the world.
-In the United States, where demand for lumber exceeds what domestic mills can supply, housing and other industries have come to rely on Canada for stable, predictable access to quality products.
+In the United States, where demand for lumber exceeds what domestic mills can supply, housing and other sectors have come to rely on Canada for stable, predictable access to quality products.

 The SLA expired on October 12, 2015.
 The United States government and industry agreed to not undertake new countervailing or anti-dumping duty investigations against Canadian softwood lumber products for one year following the expiry of the SLA.
-This one year period expired on October 12, 2016.
+This one-year period expired on October 12, 2016.